wasiejen/Free-Snap-Tap/README.md

 **V0.7.0**
 - fixed a bug due which the key replacement was never send

-Some measures to lighten the precision of snap tap to maybe circumvent some AntiCheat
+Some measures to lighten the precision of snap tap to maybe circumvent some AntiCheat.
 - NEW: random delay for snap tap
   - start argument `-delay=50` for max delay of 50 ms (can be set in a range of 1-500)
   - without the start argument no delay will be used
 - NEW: crossover of input for snap tap
-  - start argument `-crossover=50` for a propability of 50% (can be set in a range of 0-100)
+  - start argument `-crossover=50` for a probability of 50% (can be set in a range of 0-100)
   - I call "crossover" the act of releasing one key before the press - but just simulated.
-In a way to simulate an to early release of one key before the press of the actual pressed key
+In a way to simulate a too early release of one key before the press of the actual pressed key (immediate release of last key and delay of pressed key as result).
+  - Same random delay used as defined by delay="number".
   - without the start argument no crossover will be used

 **V0.6.0**